 2,148 x12 = 71.6 years x 360 degrees = 25,776 years

-But that doesn’t seem to be a coincidence: just pay attention to the row of numbers in front of the decimal point of the length of the Maya Long Count of a total of 5125.36 years: 512 (5 December) and 125 (December 5th)!
+But that doesn’t seem to be a coincidence: just pay attention to the numbers in front of the decimal point of the length of the Maya Long Count of a total of 5125.36 years: 512 (5 December) and 125 (December 5th)!
 The calendar of Mesoamerican antiquity thus represents in its length in years, the Deluge date from the Julian calendar: the fifth day of the twelfth month.

 The question is, of course, whether one in Antiquity could estimate the Precession Cycle at exactly 25,776 years and know that one degree on the eclipse lasts 71.6 years?
 Nevertheless, it seems that this estimate of 71.6 years for a degree on the Precession cycle is hidden in the length of the Maya Long Count.
 It is striking that the Maya Long Count of 5125.36 years is equal to 71.6 years squared (5126.56) minus exactly 1.2 years.